syncfusion-content/blazor-docs/blazor/sankey/links.md

 ---
 layout: post
-title: Links for Blazor Sankey Component | Syncfusion
+title: Links for Blazor Sankey Diagram | Syncfusion
-description: Learn how to define and configure links in the Blazor Sankey component to represent connections between nodes.
+description: Learn how to define and configure links in the Blazor Sankey Diagram to represent connections between nodes.
 platform: Blazor
 control: Sankey
 documentation: ug
 ---

-# Links in Blazor Sankey Component
+# Links in Blazor Sankey Diagram

 ## Overview

 Links in a Sankey diagram represent the connections and flow between nodes.
 They visually depict the relationships and quantities transferred between different entities or stages in a process.
-This topic covers how to define, customize, and work with links in the Blazor Sankey component.
+This topic covers how to define, customize, and work with links in the Blazor Sankey Diagram.

 ## Basic Link Configuration

-To add links to your Sankey diagram, you need to define a collection of `SankeyDataLink` objects.
+To add links to your Sankey Diagram, you need to define a collection of `SankeyDataLink` objects.
 Each link requires a source node, a target node, and a value representing the flow quantity.

 - Each link must have a `SourceId` and `TargetId` corresponding to existing node IDs.
 - The `Value` property determines the thickness of the link and represents the quantity flowing between nodes.
 - Links are automatically rendered based on the node positions and specified values.

-Here's an example of how to configure links in the Sankey component:
+Here's an example of how to configure links in the Sankey Diagram:

 {% tabs %}
 {% highlight razor %}